 Quick overview intended to help know where to commit to right now in most situations.
 See Branches section below for more detailed explanations.

-- Automatic merging?: No (a.k.a.
+- Automatic merging?: Yes (a.k.a.
 Semi-automatic merging period)

-- If you want to make a fix to 12.x LTS, please commit the fix to trunk, then backport to 15.x and finally to 12.x.
+- If you want to make a fix to 15.x LTS, please commit the fix to 17.x, then backport to 16.x, and then to 15.x.
 For more details - see table below.

 - Upcoming releases: